sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_01_prerequisites/embedding_01_prerequisites.md

 ### **Interactivity**

 Sigma uses iframe(s) to embed Sigma content.
-An iframes are HTML elements that renders external content (in this case, a Sigma embed) in a browser.
+An iframe is an HTML element that renders external content (in this case, a Sigma embed) in a browser.

 To tell the iframe what to render, you will need to pass it a URL.

 Sigma embed URLs offer a great deal of flexibility for customization by passing runtime parameters to render the embed.

-The parent application make use of standard and custom parameters passing (think "variables") at user login.
+The parent application makes use of standard and custom parameters passing (think “variables”) at user login.

 This parameter passing is an **"easy-to-implement"** method for developers, but also provides for richer end user experience through deep interactivity of all the page/iframe elements.